whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/sci-fi/a-–-z-of-science-fiction-words.md

 # a-–-z-of-science-fiction-words

 A useful guide to scientific words for the Science Fiction enthusiast.
-It first appeared as monthly instalments in _Authentic Science Fiction_ and was printed and published as a booklet by Hamilton & co., in the Goldhawk Road, London W 12.
+It first appeared as monthly instalments in *Authentic Science Fiction* and was printed and published as a booklet by Hamilton & co., in the Goldhawk Road, London W 12.
 It was compiled by H.J.
 Campbell.
 Being 1954 very little is related to computers.
-At C you will find Cybernetics and at B Betelgeuse...
+At C you will find Cybernetics and at B Betelgeuse…

 **[[Absolute]].** Not relative.
 Independent of all scale and comparisons.
 E.g., zero temperature, number, the speed of light.